tylerkennedy/DontTextHugo/content/faq.md

 ### Is there a free trial?

 Not at the moment.
 You can use the free version of the app forever.
 If you decide to upgrade you can cancel at any time and continue using the free version.

+### How do I request a refund?

+You can request a refund from Apple for your purchase of a Worry Free Filtering Subscription.
+Use [this link](https://support.apple.com/en-us/HT204084) for a step-by-step guide from Apple on the refund process.

 ### How do I cancel my subscription?